Credit Card Points vs. Cash Back: Which Reward Structure Pays More by Spending Category — and When Transfer Partners Beat Flat-Rate Cash Back

 Cashback Cards

-Return a fixed percentage of your spending as direct cash credit.
-Typically 1-6% depending on category.
-Value is transparent and predictable.
+Return a fixed percentage of your spending as direct cash credit—typically 1–6% depending on category.
+Value is predictable, easy to understand, and requires no redemption strategy.

 Rewards Points Cards